ess-dive-workspace/essdive-soil-respiration/README.md

 The format was developed with input and feedback from subject experts, including data collectors, data scientists, data users, and instrument manufacturers.
 Thank you all!

-## Recommended citation
+## Related Citations

-Bond-Lamberty B., Pennington S.C., Crystal-Ornelas R. (2020): ESS-DIVE reporting format for soil respiration data and metadata.
+- Bond-Lamberty B., Pennington S.C., Crystal-Ornelas R. (2020): ESS-DIVE reporting format for soil respiration data and metadata.
 Environmental Systems Science Data Infrastructure for a Virtual Ecosystem.
+- (ms if accepted)